Need help with your Discussion

 • Auditor Independence (auditee paying the auditor)

-• Precision of bookkeeping and the subjectivity of applied accounting theory
+• The precision of bookkeeping and the subjectivity of applied accounting theory

 • Education of Accountants